-Accountability We will be responsible and take ownership of our
+Accountability We will be responsible and take ownership of our actions and decisions by being ethical, honest and transparent.

 Collaboration

 We will foster effective relationships through engagement, communication and co-operation, supporting decisions and outcomes for the benefit of all.